Definitely-not-AWS-Workshops/workshop-2-blog/content/9-Set-Up-AWSome-Books-Repository/1-Get-The-Prepared-Source-Code/_index.md

 code .
 ```

-Next, let's go through parts that need to review or change for our CI/CD pipelines.
+Next, let's go through parts that need to review or change for our CI/CD pipeline.